ArdanaLabs/ardana-dollar/utxo-design/conventions.md

 in a script, but by requiring that the consumer supply it in the redeemer.
-The state then needs to be checked for validity, and that is done by having a minting policy, the *certification tokens* of which contain the hash of the state and the timestamp in the name of the token itself.
+The state then needs to be checked for validity, and that is done by having a minting policy, the *certification tokens* of which contain the hash of the state in the name of the token itself.

 Concretely: The "client" validators will fail if the hash of the {state + some extra stuff} supplied in the redeemer is not equal to the name of the token